-If you live in our practice area and would like to register with us, please complete one of our registration forms that are available from reception.
-You will need to provide identification and proof of address.
+If you live in our practice area and would like to register with us, please complete one of our registration forms that are available from reception or complete the NHS online registration https://gp-registration.nhs.uk/C88025

 Please inform the receptionists if you have any long standing medical problems and they will arrange for you to see a doctor if appropriate.
 It may take time to obtain your medical records but you will still be able to see a doctor.

 If you are on repeat prescription and require a prescription before we receive your records it would be helpful if you presented the list last prescribed by your previous GP.

 If you are ill while away from home or if you are not registered with a doctor but need to see one you can receive emergency treatment from the local GP practice for 14 days.
 After 14 days you will need to register as a temporary or permanent patient.

 You can be registered as a temporary patient for up to three months.
 This will allow you to be on the local practice list and still remain a patient of your permanent GP.
 After three months you will have to re-register as a temporary patient or permanently register with that practice.

 To register as a temporary patient simply contact the local practice you wish to use or download the form online. https://www.gowerplacepractice.nhs.uk/regforms/GMS3.pdf